Undergraduate Studies in Biological Engineering

 The BS Degree in Biological Engineering at Utah State University is an ABET-accredited engineering degree.
 All of our students are required to take the Fundamentals of Engineering Exam (FE) before they can graduate.
 The FE is the first step towards becoming a licensed Professional Engineer, should you choose that career path.

 The career opportunities in Biological Engineering are outstanding.
-Many of our graduates go on to MS and PhD programs, others find jobs in industry, research, government, law, medicine, engineering design, defense, sales and marketing.
+Many of our graduates go on to complete MS and PhD degrees, while others find jobs in industry, research, government, law, medicine, engineering design, defense, and sales and marketing.
 Employment in the field of biological engineering is projected to grow at greater than 20% annually over the next decade.

 Visit our Careers in Biological Engineering page for more information.